xnko/libapi/README.md

 In case when task needs more stack api_loop_call was designed.

 The question is how grow up stack automatically on demand ?

-### Visual Studio Debugger

-On Windows under Visual Studio Debug session sometimes tasks curropting, due to thread context switches by app and also by debugger.
-No Problem occures in Release mode.